worldbank/gld/Support/B - Country Survey Details/TJK/LFS/icls13to19.md

   replace firmsize_u = . if emp_diff == 1
 ```

 The table below shows the changes observed in `lstatus` variable after implementing the code adjustments.
+The number of employed individuals and those not in the labor force is now more comparable across rounds; however, the number of unemployed individuals has increased.

 | Before ICLS Adjustment          | After ICLS Adjustment  |
 |:-------------------------:|:-------------------------:|